pepeiborra/xml-bench/README.md

 <img href="results.">

-PugiXml and Hexml are the fastest in the validation test, followed closely by TinyXml.
+PugiXml and Hexml are the fastest in the parse test, followed closely by TinyXml.
 In the rendering test pugiXml, which delegates the rendering to a C library as well as the parsing, is the fastest again, beating TinyXml and Hexml by an order of magnitude.